jakobnissen/jakobnissen.github.io/posts/latency.md

 Adding a PrecompileTools workload is the only latency-reducing measure you need to take which is specifically latency-reducing, and does not improve the overall code quality.
 Luckily, it's quick and easy to do.

-### 4: Write inferable code
-Get in the habit of writing inferable code.
-If you're uncertain if, or why, a function is uninferable, use `@code_warntype`, or, preferably, the more featureful `@descend` from Cthulhu.jl's to investigate.
-Inferable code is faster at runtime - also after compilation - it is more debuggable, behaves more predictable and can be analysed statically.
-Don't worry - writing inferable code by default quickly becomes a habit.
-In fact, I would argue that building the habit of writing inferable code makes you a better programmer.

-If you have a larger codebase which is uninferable, you can use VSCode's profiler to profile a workload and detect all calls where dynamic dispatch happens.
-Alternatively, you can use JET.jl on your PrecompileTools workload to detect dynamic dispatch in your code and fix it.

-Strive to have near zero dynamic dispatch for your workload - usually, writing idiomatic Julia code will be enough to do that.
-For tasks that are inherently type unstable, like parsing JSON, you can add typeasserts to limit the scope of type instability.

-### 5: Remove unimportant dependencies
-It's common to see packages take on dependencies for trivial tasks.
-Ask yourself if you really need them - remember that dependencies not only add latency, they are also a source of potential bugs and upgrade deadlock.

-You also see packages add dependencies, not because they need them, but simply to allow interoperability with them.
-For example, suppose I write a package that defines `my_function`.
-The package does not depend on the popular `OtherType` type from OtherPackage.jl, but for users who _do_ use OtherPackage.jl, it's convenient to have defined `my_function(::OtherType)`, so therefore I add OtherPackage.jl to my dependencies.
-This allows me to have this great new feature, but _all_ users, even those who do not care about interoperability with OtherPackage.jl now bears its latency.

-With Julia 1.9, it's possible to have modules that are conditionally loaded when specific packages are in your environment - so called "package extensions".
-Hence, you could define a package extension that defines `my_function(::OtherType)` ONLY when OtherPackage is loaded, but where OtherPackage is not a dependency of your package.

 ## The future: Where is the latency heading?
 The immediate future is easy to predict, because the same things that has been happening for years will continue to happen: